 If you have a case and do not have an attorney, make sure you are receiving each of the following benefits from the insurance company.
-If you are not, you should seek the advice of an attorney immediately.
+If you are not, you should seek the advice of a Waldorf workers' compensation lawyer immediately.

 This is the most valuable benefit you get.

 Short answer: The insurer has to pay for all medical treatment resulting from your injury.

 Longer answer: Yes, you are entitled to the best medical care you can get and the insurance company must pay for it.
 But there are a lot of details to deal with, and the insurance company loves to fight over your medical care.

 First, you should know that you can choose your own treating doctor.
 You do not have to use the doctor they tell you to use.
 In Maryland, this means you can choose from some of the best doctors in the world.
 We have top notch medical professionals in the DC and Baltimore area.
 You should take advantage of that!